211 Maryland Is A Housing Resource

 211 is a one-stop housing resource whether you’re looking for affordable housing, facing eviction, need emergency housing or need help paying your mortgage to avoid foreclosure.

 Additionally, if you are facing homelessness, we have information on emergency shelters for individuals and families as well as listings of transitional housing programs.
-These are generally longer term than a shelter and often offer supportive services aimed at helping individuals and families become self-sufficient and obtain permanent housing.

 Find Affordable Housing

 Are you looking for an affordable rental?
 Search a statewide database of rental listings on Maryland Housing Search.

 You can also find low-income and subsidized rental housing in the 211 database: